Compression with wildcards: All exact, or all minimal hitting sets: Replacing merely-good rows by very-good rows

-Alternatively, one can start by expanding $(e_2,e_2)$.
-This yields the rows $\rho_1,\rho_2$ in Table 7.
+Alternatively, one can start by expanding $(g_2,g_2)$.
+This yields the rows $\rho_1,\rho_2$ in Table 3.
 One checks that $\rho_1$ is very-good, but $\rho_2$ is not.
-Specifically, when expanding $(e_1,e_1,e_1)$ in $\rho_2$, two of the three arising 01-rows are bad.
+Specifically, when expanding $(g_1,g_1,g_1)$ in $\rho_2$, two of the three arising 01-rows are bad.
 The third one (labelled $\rho_3$) is very-good.
 To summarize, $r$ can even be replaced by {\it two} very-good rows, i.e. $\rho_1,\rho_3$.

-{\bf 5.3} The example above suggests the following method to replace a semifinal good row $r$ (w.r.t. $\HH$) by final very-good rows that jointly contain the same minimal hitting sets as $r$.
+{\bf 6.2} The example above suggests the following method to replace a semifinal good row $r$ by final very-good rows that jointly contain the same MHSes as $r$.
 There is nothing to do if $r$ is already very-good.
-By induction assume that a stack is filled with disjoint merely-good 012e-rows which jointly contain exactly the minimal $\HH$-hitting sets contained in $r$.
+By induction assume that a stack is filled with disjoint merely-good 012g-rows which jointly contain exactly the MHSes contained in $r$.
 (Initially $r$ is the only member of the stack.)
 Remove the top row $r'$ from the stack.
-Expanding any e-wildcard of $r'$ yields candidate sons $r_1,r_2,...$ akin to 2.3.
+Expanding any g-wildcard of $r'$ yields candidate\footnote{There is no danger confusing the with the kind of candidate sons in 3.1.} sons $r_1,r_2,...$ akin to 6.1.
 The very-good candidate sons are final; they are removed from the stack and stored somewhere else.
-The bad candidate sons are thrown away, and the merely-good candidate sons are put on top of the stack\footnote{The candidate sons $r_i$ of $r'$ are related to each other, and to their father.
-Therefore no $r_j$ needs to be evaluated from scratch.
-Details follow in 9.9.}.
-It is clear that the new stack maintains the induction hypothesis.
-When the stack is empty, the final rows are disjoint and jointly contain the same minimal hitting sets as $r$.
+The bad ones are thrown away, and the merely-good ones are put on top of the stack.It is clear that the new stack maintains the induction hypothesis.
+When the stack is empty, the final rows are disjoint and jointly contain the same MHSes as $r$.

+Above we used the wording "expanding any $g$-wildcard".
+Without going into details we mention that "any" needs not be random but can be chosen in ways that likely increase compression.